-Members of the Future Architects community responded handsomely to the task we set them
+Members of the Future Architects community responded handsomely to the task we set them in 2019

 We set the challenge to those heading towards a career in architecture – in education at levels Part 1, 2, and 3.
 This is the sector for which RIBA Future Architects was recently established as a community and support network.
 To make this a real-life competition, we asked for articles of up to 1,000 words in one of three subject areas: building/place, tech/practice, and people.
 These areas roughly correspond to the three main sections of the RIBA Journal.
 It turned out that tech/practice was the most popular category for our fledgling writers, closely followed by building/place.
 Relatively few entered in the people category.

 From 45 entries the RIBAJ editors produced a longlist of 18 which our judges then got stuck into.
 Those judges were regular RIBAJ contributor Pamela Buxton, associate RIBA member and a founder of Future Architects Simeon Shtebunaev, and me.

 We defined a shortlist of 10, from which after a relatively short discussion we were able to agree a winners’ podium of four.
 And here they are:

 Winner: Sam Winton (Part 3, Framework Architects) with Parasitic Architecture on multi-generational living.